ChetSimpson/KAOSToolkit/README.md

 The following components will be added to the Core library

 * Add std::any type support to fixed variant
-* Add vector type support to fixed variant (vector of fixed variants)
-* Add map type support to fixed variant (map with string as key and fixed variant as value)

 The following components will be added to the AssetFoo library